settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/4_deploying-a-contract.md

 - **`hardhat.config`**: Hardhat configuration file.
 - **`subgraphs`**: Contains the indexing logic for your subgraphs, specific to your smart contract.

-The smart contract sets include all the tasks you need to compile and deploy your contracts.
+The smart contract sets include all the commands you need to compile and deploy your contracts.
+They are available as tasks in the Task Manager.
 Follow these steps to access the Task Manager:

 **Step 1**: Open the IDE